IntersectMBO/plutus-apps/cardano-streaming/README.md

-# Plutus Streaming
+# Cardano Streaming

-plutus-streaming is a simple library that wraps cardano-api giving a streaming interface to the chain-sync protocol.
+cardano-streaming is a simple library that wraps cardano-api giving a streaming interface to the chain-sync protocol.
 This means you can use this library to stream blocks from a locally running node.